brxken128/dexios-book/src/dexios-domain/README.md

 # Dexios-Domain

+You may find rather high-level and basic documentation on [docs.rs](https://docs.rs/dexios-domain/latest/dexios_domain/).

 Dexios-Domain doesn't need much of an introduction, as it's usage is rather self explanatory.
 It is a layer between Dexios front-ends, and the core library.

 It does offer some functionality of it's own - namely the key manipulation functions and the erase directory logic.